-NASCSP keeps its members, the federal government, and other interested parties informed about issues related to CSBG and DOE/WAP through its publications and training.
+NASCSP keeps its members, the federal government, and other interested parties informed about issues related to CSBG and WAP through its publications and training.

 Increasing capacity in States to achieve economic security and energy efficiency in low income communities.